42-mraasvel/web-server/documentation/readme/README.md

 - Configuration Options

 	Implemented similarly to NginX's configuration.
-All directives are explained in detail [here](#configuration-syntax-and-directives):
+All directives are explained in detail [here](#configuration-syntax-and-directives).

-	TODO: LINK

 ## Usage

-### 1. Writing a configuration file
+### 1. Write a configuration file

 A configuration file can optionally be given to the web server as argument.
-See above for syntax and all configuration options.
+See the link above for syntax and all configuration options.

 If not specified, a default configuration is used instead.

-### 2. Building and running the webserve
+### 2. Build and run the web server

 	./run.sh [OPTIONS] [ConfigurationFile]